dgvirtual/bonfire2-pages-module/README.md

     `php spark db:seed App\\Modules\\Pages\\Database\\Seeds\\InsertSamplePages`

 (on Windows replace double slashes with single).

 That should be it.

+## Updating

+When updating, repeat step 2, and see if there are any significant changes in the config file `Pages.php` to be merged with the file in your `app/Config/Pages.php`.